SunnyTseng/rock_climbing_survey/R/rock_climbing_data_clean.md

     ## 12 Participant 12      3     4
     ## 13 Participant 13      3    NA

-Then we plot out the bar plot of difference
+Then we plot out the bar plot of difference to see the trend of change between before and after.

 ``` r
 wilcox_1_box <- wilcox_1 %>%